FrancescoBellini92/UFEND_4/readme.md

 ## Udacity Front End ND project 4

+Fourth project for the Udacity Front End Nanodegree: this project required using build tools (e.g., Webpack) and unit-testing.

 This repo contains a simple web page for performing sentiment analysis on text.

 Source code is split in various modules, which are bundled via webpack.